nroduit/nroduit.github.io/content/basics/customize/integration.en.md

 - `PatientBirthDate` helps to identify a patient.
 - `StudyDate,` `StudyTime`, `Modality`, `SeriesNumber` and `InstanceNumber` help to sort data before downloading images.
-- `SeriesDescription` and `StudyDescription` allow to immediately display the descriptions before downloading the images.
+- `SeriesDescription` and `StudyDescription` allow immediately displaying the descriptions before downloading the images.
 {{% /notice %}}

 {{% notice tip %}}
-From Weasis 2.5 it is possible to have multiple archives (allows to have several arcQuery tags) and the [presentations](https://github.com/nroduit/Weasis/blob/master/weasis-dicom/weasis-dicom-explorer/src/main/resources/config/presentations.xsd) tag which contains the image annotations.
+From Weasis 2.5 it is possible to have multiple archives (allows several arcQuery tags) and the [presentations](https://github.com/nroduit/Weasis/blob/master/weasis-dicom/weasis-dicom-explorer/src/main/resources/config/presentations.xsd) tag which contains the image annotations.
 {{% /notice %}}

 ### Build an XML manifest (no WADO server)